Mission: SPACE

 • Video monitors show footage of an albatross.
 Mission to Mars also used the albatross.
 Additionally, the attraction’s predecessor, “Flight to the Moon,”featured the albatross.

-• Mission: SPACE Green was Epcot’s second traditional simulator after “Body Wars,” which operated in the former Wonders of Life Pavilion, now the Festival Center, from 1989 to 2006.
+• Mission: SPACE Green was EPCOT’s second traditional simulator after “Body Wars,” which operated in the former Wonders of Life Pavilion, now the Festival Center, from 1989 to 2006.

 • Mission: SPACE replaced “Horizons.”
 It was a tame omnimover experience projecting realistic visions of humanity’s future, which operated in a different building on Mission: SPACE’s turf from 1983 to 1999.
 In the hub of the living quarters in Mission: SPACE’s queue a keen eye can spot Horizons’ logo..